 VCRC Bladder and Bowel Clinic

-Appointments are necessary – Consultations can be done in our clinic, at your home or virtually – We work with all age groups and conditions .
+Appointments are necessary – Consultations can be done by phone or video consultation – We work with all age groups, conditions and abilities.

 Visit our Bladder and Bowel Clinic page for further information!

 This FREE Webinar run by our experienced Continence Clinicians aims to give you practical steps that will assist you in helping your child

 For those young people who identify as men there are important introductions to certain and often unspoken rules of urinal etiquette to follow

 This 1 hour program conducted by a Nurse Continence Specialist will take you through care of the Elderly with Dementia & Incontinence

 Provides Nurses and Carers with insight into the anatomy & physiology of the lower urinary tract system & pelvic floor, including

 As a Health Care Worker, you may be providing care to clients who have urinary catheters

 Provides RNs,ENs & PCAs with an overview of anatomy & physiology of the bowel & pelvic floor.
 Incontinence, constipation, haemorrhoids, diarrhoea, evacuation difficulties and flatus will be discussed.